teamdman-ca/infrastructure-as-code/README.md

 # Infrastructure as Code

-This is the code used to deploy the websie in Azure.
+This is the code used to deploy the website in Azure.

 Feel free to ask questions.